Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 According to Tacitus, “[a] sudden lightening flash from the clouds lit up the Temple.”
 Tacitus seems to imply that lightning struck the Temple during what appears to be the miraculous appearance of Christ.
 The Temple stood on the eastern edge of Jerusalem.
 Therefore, if lightning struck the Temple, as Tacitus seems to imply, then this event seems to represent the literal fulfillment of the “lightning that comes from the east” mentioned in Matthew 24:27.

 The lightning of Matthew 24:27 accompanying the miraculous coming of Christ on the clouds seems to have been a sign for the Christians in Jerusalem to leave the city, first at the start of the war in Iyyar of A.D.
-66 following the entrance of the Roman army into the city under Florus and then later in the fall of that same year.
+66 following the entrance of the Roman army into the city under Florus and then perhaps later in the fall of that same year when Cestius also surrounded Jerusalem (see Alternative Perspectives on Matthew 24:15-30).
 Recall that in Luke 21:20-21, Jesus says, “When you see Jerusalem being surrounded by armies, you will know that its desolation is near.
 Then let those who are in Judea flee to the mountains, let those in the city get out, and let those in the country not enter the city.”

 It should also be noted that the symbol of Rome was the Aquila which was also the main ensign that all Roman legions carried into battle.
 Aquila was the messenger of Jupiter that carried Jupiter’s lightning bolt.
-Perhaps in this symbol of Rome and its legions one can see yet another way in which the the “lightning that comes from the east” might be said to symbolize the 12th Legion and the Roman army as a whole?
+Perhaps in this symbol of Rome and its legions one can see yet another way in which the the “lightning that comes from the east”?

 “For as LIGHTNING that comes from the EAST is visible even in the west, so will be the coming of the Son of Man.”: Heavenly Beings are said to look like Lightning in Matthew 28:2-3.
 Thus Matthew 24:27 was Also Fulfilled Literally at the Parousia when Christ appeared in a Brilliant, Radiant Form that looked like Lightning.